Tesla Semi: Everything we know in June 2023 [Update]

 All of Pepsico’s Tesla Semis have a 500-mile range, as per the Reuters report.
 The Frito-Lay division will use them for trips of around 425 miles.
 The company will use the electric truck for delivering heavier loads of beverages to only those locations that are around 100 miles away, though, O’Connell said.
 Eventually, the Semis will serve destinations “in the 400 to 500-mile range as well,” he added.

-PepsiCo’s statement to the United States congress subcommittee revealed that it has a fleet of 36,000 trucks, 11,000 tractors, 12,300 vans, and 8,300 service support vehicles.
-The brand also has over 25,000 drivers in the USA.
 According to a report by Drive Tesla Canada dated January 6, 2022, the company has installed its first 1.5-megawatt Megachargers at Frito-Lay’s facility in Modesto.
 O’Connell said that it will install four 750 kW chargers each at PepsiCo’s Modesto and Sacramento facilities.

 Another Tesla Semi order of a significant quantity is from Orlando-based start-up EV Semi-Fleet.
 The new trucking company has ordered 50 units already and says (on evsemifleetcorp.com) it plans to reserve “thousands more.”
 The asset-based carrier will be hiring CDL drivers to move freight for distribution centers with the Tesla Semi trucks.
 It has raised USD 1.1 million for the first 50 Semis, which it plans to use at Tampa and Jacksonville ports, as per a report from Commercial Carrier Journal.

-Tesla Semi recall
+Tesla Semi in Europe

 More electric semi trucks on the way